CastrooGit/SubManager/README.md

 ## Email Notifications

 - The Subscription Checker sends email notifications for renewals and expirations.
-- Configure SMTP settings in `config.ini` to enable email notifications.
+- Configure SMTP settings in `config.ini` to enable email notifications and setup server/api.

 ## License